 11pm Oktoberfest closes for the night and all those who have lasted the day head back to campsite to join the party

 Oktoberfest 2016 is held in the centre of Munich, Germany, at the official Oktoberfest grounds Theresienwiese.
 This is where you will find the beer halls, fun fair rides and glorious Bavarian food.

-The Stoke campground is perfectly located within easy access to the Oktoberfest Beer halls.
-We head into the craziness everyday on cheap and easy public transport which picks us up directly in front of the campsite.
-The Stoke guides are there to guide you into the party and point you in the direction of the beautiful Bavarian beer.
+The Stoke Travel campsite is ideally located within easy access to the Oktoberfest beer halls.
+Our group heads into the craziness every day via the cheap and easy public transport, which picks us up directly in front of the campsite.
+The Stoke Travel guides are there to guide you into the party and point you in the direction of the beautiful Bavarian beer.

 Ride With Us!